ItsRendy/Lithon/README.md

 ```
 4
 ```
-So both of these work exactly the same so as long as there are varlues on both sides of operators, it's a very free language syntax vise
+So both of these work exactly the same so as long as there are values on both sides of operators, it's a very free language syntax vise

 ### Errors: